cretz/go-scrap/README.md

 # go-scrap [![GoDoc](https://godoc.org/github.com/cretz/go-scrap?status.svg)](https://godoc.org/github.com/cretz/go-scrap)

 go-scrap is a Go wrapper around the Rust [scrap](https://github.com/quadrupleslap/scrap) library.
 It supports reasonably fast capturing of raw screen pixels.
-The library dependency is only at runtime and statically compiled into the binary.
+The library dependency is only at compile time and statically compiled into the binary.
 It works on Windows, Linux, and macOS.

 ## Building